 Our curriculum emphasizes maximum flexibility so that each student can design a schedule which meets her needs, both in terms of level and area of interest.
 Requirements are kept to a minimum in order to allow students maximum freedom in customizing their learning so that they may use their time to pursue their interests.
 Midreshet offers both Regular and Advanced courses, which allows students to customize the level of challenge according to their needs.
 Advanced courses offer academically advanced students a program which provides skills through extensive chavrutah and a high-level discussion during shiur.
 Each student is also encouraged to devote some hours to independent learning outside the context of shiurim, often with a faculty or student chavrutah.
 Seder Erev shiurim take place nightly.

 Our main areas of focus are Tanakh, Halakhah, and Jewish Thought (which includes philosophy, mussar, chasidut, and the like).
 Students are free to customize a schedule which balances these three areas, or they may choose to emphasize any area they wish.
 We also offer two levels of Gemara and offerings in Jewish History and contemporary events.
-Some examples of courses we offer: Chamesh Megillot, Guide to the Perplexed, Derekh Hashem, Netivot Shalom, Sketchy People in Tanakh, Thought of Rabbi Soloveitchik, Haggadah Shel Pesach, Halakhic Day, Jewish Medical Ethics, Yosef ve-Echav, Ya’akov ve-Esav, Shir Ha-Shirim, Kohelet, Alei Shur, Sho’ah & Faith,Women in Jewish Law, Pholisophical Issues, Chasidut, Rav Kook, Parshah, Interpersonal Halakhah.
-For a full list and weekly schedule, please visit our website at www.midreshetmoriah.com
+Some examples of courses we offer: Chamesh Megillot, Guide to the Perplexed, Derekh Hashem, Netivot Shalom, Thought of Rabbi Soloveitchik, Haggadah Shel Pesach, Jewish Medical Ethics, From Adam to Avraham, Mishkan, Shir Ha-Shirim, Kohelet, Parsha Insights, Alei Shur, Sho’ah & Emunah ,Women in Jewish Law, Pholisophical Issues in Tanach, Chasidut, Rav Kook, Interpersonal Halachah.
+For a full list and weekly schedule, please visit our website at www.midreshetmoriah.com.

 A day typically begins with tefilah at 8:30 AM and shiurim at 9:00 AM (10 AM Sundays).
 Each student creates her own schedule, mixing shiurim and breaks to fit with her preference, in addition to the lunch and dinner breaks.
 Shiurim are offered throughout the day, through the conclusion of Seder Erev at 9:30, and special shiurim continue after that.
 Students are required to be at Seder Erev four nights a week.
 Monday evenings and Fridays are free time.